Although permanent teeth are expected to last throughout life, they could be extracted due to a number of reasons.

 1. Dry Socket

-A condition that occurs about 2 to 3 days after the extraction.
-There is severe pain and it occurs when there is premature dislodging of the clot.
+Dry socket is a condition that can occur about 2 to 3 days after the extraction.
+There is severe pain and it occurs when there is premature dislodging of the blood clot.

 Trauma to the nerve during wisdom tooth extraction can cause numbness in your lips and chin for some months.